This 125th episode of CS is titled A Second Awakening.

 Then in 1791, the first evidence of an answer to their prayers began in the churches at Yorkshire.
 Mockers went to the monthly prayer meetings intending to disrupt them but went home converted.
 Some of these meetings were quiet prayer, others noisy.

 Then in the city of Leeds, the Methodist Church there saw a thousand unbelievers brought to faith in just a few months.
 Soon all the churches were experiencing the same.
 What they saw was the renewal of believers and the conversion of the lost.
 And this winning of so many to Christ stunned both Baptists and Congregationalists.
 They didn’t believe in instantaneous conversion.
 They assumed it took three months of challenge, another three months of instruction to prove someone had been converted.
 That an alcoholic could attend a church meeting and go away converted and dramatically changed was hard to believe à Until they saw it happening in their own services.
 It revolutionized their understanding of conversion, changing it forever.

 The revival strengthened Evangelicals in the Church of England like William Wilberforce who went on to lead the abolition movement in England.

 In 1835, Finney became president of Oberlin College in Ohio, where he continued to be an influential revivalist through personal campaigns and the wide distribution of his book Lectures on Revival.
-It was from the Oberlin School that the Holiness and Pentecostal churches emerged.
-Not only did Finney’s work make a great impact on America, but he also made two trips to Europe, where he experienced extensive success.
+It was from the Oberlin school that the Holiness and Pentecostal churches emerged.
+Not only did Finney’s work make a great impact on America, he also made two trips to Europe, where he experienced extensive success.